 A "Load of Bollards" guide with London's silent guardians – and their nearest pub.

 This Dark Knight is one of four that stand in front of the Tower Place Corporate Building.
-Painted in the City of London's trademark colours, they would defend office workers and visitors of the oldest Church in London – All Hallows by the Tower (AD 675) from Uber drivers looking to shave several minutes off traffic.
+Painted in the City of London's trademark colours, they would defend office workers and visitors of the oldest Church in London – All Hallows by the Tower (AD 675) from Uber drivers looking to shave a minute off traffic.

-The four "shallow mount" bollards below were manufactured by AKG Access who's testing methods include ramming 7,500kg lorries into them at 30mph.
+The four "shallow mount" bollards below were manufactured by AKG Access who's testing methods include ramming 7.5 tonne lorries into them at 30mph.

-These vaults are not associated with the ancient fortress.
-It was originally an eight-storey warehouse storing shipments of tea from Asia from the late 1800's.
+The vaults are not associated with the ancient fortress.
+Originally an eight-storey warehouse storing shipments of tea from Asia from the late 1800's.
 It was bombed during Second World War.
 Only three levels survive today.

 The elevated terrace has views of a Costa Coffee, just out of shot.
 Perfectly blocking The Tower and Tower Bridge.
 Ground level is home to a small shopping arcade, not too dissimilar to Jermyn's Street's Piccadilly Arcade, though not occupied by shoesmiths or tailors.
 It was empty when I walked around, apart from Kentucky Fried Chicken.